-As LSU's Presidential search continues, final decision expected by close of week
+As LSU's presidential search continues, final decision expected by close of week

 Latest Weather Blog

-As LSU's Presidential search continues, final decision expected by close of week
+As LSU's presidential search continues, final decision expected by close of week

-BATON ROUGE - As Louisiana State University works towards the implementation of changes related to its Title IX policies, it's clear that a new President will be the one to lead the overhaul.
+BATON ROUGE - As Louisiana State University works toward the implementation of changes related to its Title IX policies, it's clear that a new president will be the one to lead the overhaul.

-The question of who that new President will be, may soon be answered.
+The question of who that new president will be, may soon be answered.

 By the end of the first week in May, one of three finalists hoping to fill this role will likely be announced.